Types of Brandy

 Former Province of Armagnac

-make up the Armagnac region that you will see mentioned in reference to these brandies:
+There are three geographical appellations that make up the Armagnac region that you will see mentioned in reference to these brandies:

 Bas Armagnac, in the west, produces fruity, complex types of brandy.
 Grand Bas Armagnac, which produces the most prized Armagnac, is part of this area.

 La Tenareze, in the center around the town of Condom, produces a coarser brandy that ages well.

 Haut Armagnac, in the east, produces only a small amount of brandy and mostly for private use only.

 You will find Armagnac labeled similarly to Cognac, with the designations of three stars, VSOP and hors d'age (outside of age, meaning old).
 Once again it is the youngest brandy included in the blend that designates the age marked on the bottle.
 Also bear in mind that your brandy has stopped aging once it is put in a bottle and will not gain in quality sitting around.